bluewave-labs/verifywise/README.md

 touch .env
 ```

 Copy the contents of .env.dev to the .env file.
-Make sure to change the JWT_SECRET variable to your liking as this should be unique for each user.
+Make sure to change the JWT_SECRET variable to your liking.

 ```
 cp .env.dev .env